nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/opentelemetry.md

 ### Prometheus Metrics Export

 Porch supports native Prometheus metrics export through an HTTP endpoint.
 This is the recommended approach for Kubernetes environments with Prometheus-based monitoring.
-Default Kind manifests already set these variables on porch-server, function-runner, and porch-controllers.

 #### Basic Prometheus Configuration